chiemelaumeh/TicketManager/README.md

 # Ticket Manager
-Welcome to Ticket Manager, This application is for IT touble ticketing with three distinct UI/UX based on one of three roles.
+Welcome to Ticket Manager, this application is for IT touble ticketing with three different UI's (Admin, User, Tech) based on the role you sign in as.

 # Roles
 #### User